yusufhm/tide_core/README.md

     - Install docker `brew cask install docker`
     (You can also install it manually if you prefer - https://www.docker.com/docker-mac)
 2. Start docker and you should be able to run `docker ps`

-## Local environment setup
-1. Checkout project repo and confirm the path is in docker's file sharing config - https://docs.docker.com/docker-for-mac/#file-sharing
+3. Checkout project repo and confirm the path is in docker's file sharing config - https://docs.docker.com/docker-for-mac/#file-sharing
-2. Make sure that `composer` & `pygmy` are installed
+4. Make sure that `composer` & `pygmy` are installed
    - Install pygmy `gem install pygmy` (you might need sudo for this depending on your ruby configuration)
    - Run `brew bundle` or install each package manually:
       - Install composer `brew install composer`
-3. Make sure you don't have anything running on port 80 on the host machine (like a web server) then run `pygmy up`
+5. Make sure you don't have anything running on port 80 on the host machine (like a web server) then run `pygmy up`
-5. Run `composer build`
+6. Run `composer app:build`
-5. Once build has completed, you can run `composer login` to `drush uli` into the local site.
+7. Once build has completed, you can run `composer app:login` to `drush uli` into the local site.

 * If any steps fail you're safe to rerun from any point, starting again from the beginning will just reconfirm the changes.

 Local URL -- http://content-vicgovau.docker.amazee.io/

-## Running drush commands.

-You'll need to connect to the CLI container to run any drush commands.

-`docker-compose exec cli bash`

-From here you can run any commands against the local environment.
-We're in the process of implementing drush alias support so this is only temporary.

 ## Available `composer` commands

+**Application**
-- `composer up` - bring up the project.
+- `composer app:build` - build application and local development environment.
-- `composer build` - bring up and build out branch.
+- `composer app:rebuild` - rebuild application and local development environment with removing all dependencies.
-- `composer db-import` - import prod db, run updates and config import.
+- `composer app:cleanup` - remove all dependencies.
+- `composer app:login` - login into locally built website (run `drush uli` on the `cli` container).
-- `composer test` - run tests.
+- `composer app:test` - run tests.
+- `composer app:cs` - lint code.
-- `composer login` - run drush uli on the CLI container.
+- `composer app:cr` - rebuild application cache.
-- `composer logs` - get logs from running containers.
+- `composer app:site-install` - run site installation from profile.
-- `composer stop` - stop project containers.
+- `composer app:db-import` - download and re-import DB.

+**Bay**
-- `composer destroy` - stop and remove all project containers.
+- `composer bay:start` - build and start local development environment.
+- `composer bay:restart` - restart local development environment.
-- `composer cleanup` - remove all dependencies.
+- `composer bay:stop` - stop all Bay containers.
-- `composer rebuild` - remove all dependencies and run `build`.
+- `composer bay:destroy` - stop and remove all Bay containers.
-- `composer doctor` - helps to find the cause of any issues with a local setup.
+- `composer bay:doctor` - helps to find the cause of any issues with a local setup.
+- `composer bay:logs` - get logs from all running Bay containers.
+- `composer bay:cli` - run a command in `cli` container.
+Example: `composer bay:cli -- ls -al`.
+- `composer bay:pull` - pull latest Bay containers.

 ## Logs.

 Using the composer helper script you can get logs from any running container.

-`composer logs`
+`composer bay:logs`

 You can also filter the output to show only logs from a particular service.
-For example `composer logs -- php` will show the log output from the php container.
+For example `composer bay:logs -- php` will show the log output from the php container.
 The full list of services can be found in the `docker-compose.yml`

+## SSHing into CLI container

+`docker-compose exec cli bash`

 ## Mailhog.

-Mailhog is included with pygmy and is available @ http://mailhog.docker.amazee.io/ Documentation for mailhog is available of the project page -- https://github.com/mailhog/MailHog
+Mailhog is included with `pygmy` and is available @ http://mailhog.docker.amazee.io/ Documentation for mailhog is available of the project page -- https://github.com/mailhog/MailHog

 ## Stage file proxy.